score-p/scorep_plugin_uncore/README.md

 * `UPP_INTERVAL_US` (default=100000)

-    The interval in usecs, the register is read.
+    The interval in usecs between two reads of the register.

     A higher interval means less disturbance, a lower interval is more exact.
 The registers are updated roughly every msec.
 If you choose your interval to be around 1ms you might find highly